MagikBSD/smlib/README.md

 smlib
 =====

-Quick and easy library for sending emails
+Quick and easy to use library for sending emails